FedericoSlongo/Movement/README.md

 # Movement
-This is a program that does useless stuff is assembly
+This is a program that does useless stuff in assembly